 4] Webs

-Webs are yet another browser-based website builder that has both free and paid plans for people with no knowledge of coding.
+Webs are yet another browser-based website builder with free and paid plans for people with no knowledge of coding.
 The website builder is easy to use and supports the drag and drop of elements.
-You just drag an element like “text” to the building area and start typing your text.
-There is a huge collection of templates as well as visuals that you can use with your templates.
-SEO integration is inbuilt so you can make use of SEO Booster.
+You drag an element like “text” to the building area and start typing your text.
+There is a huge collection of templates and visuals that you can use with your templates.
+SEO integration is built-in, so you can make use of SEO Booster.
 The website builder also has social media integration.
-In fact, all of the above-listed free, personal, web hosting services provide you with free social media integration.
+All of the above-listed free, personal, web hosting services provide you with free social media integration.
 You can customize the templates if you know a little bit of coding.
 You can attach a domain name only if you go paid.
 You can always use a sub-domain of webs for use with your personal website if you do not wish to pay for anything.

 Pros